 Bead stoppers – These are small spring like items that grip onto thread and stop beads from dropping of the end.
 Bulldog clips make a good substitute and also allow you to attach the thread to another surface.
 This can be useful when working with long lengths of thread or with threads that are very fine.

 Lighter – A standard household lighter can be used to burn away the ends of many thread types or to seal the ends of nylon cords or ribbon to stop them from fraying.
 Do not hold the lighter close to the item as this can cause it to burn and be marked.
 Gentle heat will be enough to achieve the desired results.

 Nail cutters – This inexpensive item can be used to cut smaller gauges of wire effectively and are good at getting into spaces and easy to use safety.
 The larger types work better, are easier to hold and last longer.
 Over time the wire will mark the cutting surface and the cutters will need to be replaced.

-Clear nail varnish – Clear or even coloured nail varnish can be used to seal the ends of threads such as hemp and waxed cord to stop them from fraying either during the time you are working with them or when the finished item is being worn.
+Clear nail varnish – Clear or coloured nail varnish can be used to seal the ends of threads such as hemp and waxed cord.
+This technique can help to stop the cord fraying, either during the time you are working with them or when the finished item is being worn.
 This technique can be particularly useful when you need to thread a lot of beads onto fibre based cords such as in macramé.
-These cords tend to start to fray if the ends are pushed through more than a few beads but the nail varnish creates a solid sealed end (like that of a shoelace) that prevents this and also makes the threading process easier.
+These cords tend to start to fray if the ends are pushed through more than a few beads but the nail varnish creates a solid sealed end (like that of a shoe lace) that prevents this and also makes the threading process easier.

 Hammer and anvil – These can be used to add texture of flatten wire.
 Flattening wire can be used to add an addition design element to a piece of jewellery and also strengthens it.
 The hammer should have a flat end that is free from damage or other imperfections as these may transfer on to your wire.
 Small clock makers’ hammers can also be bought for working on small or delicate pieces.